 Future On-Site Residential Development Scenario

-Although it did not characterize residential development as a reasonably anticipated future use, the BHHRA evaluated the following receptors with potentially complete exposure pathways should the future Site use include a residential development: 1) a child and/or adult resident in the potentially developable area (defined as the landfill areas outside the GSNWR, potential bog turtle habitat, potential wetlands and related transition area, and potential FHA); and, 2) a construction worker in the potentially developable area.
+Although it did not characterize residential development as a reasonably anticipated future use, the BHHRA evaluated the following receptors with potentially complete exposure pathways should the future use of the privately-owned portion of the Site include a residential development: 1) a child and/or adult resident in the potentially developable area (defined as the landfill areas outside the GSNWR, potential bog turtle habitat, potential wetlands and related transition area, and potential FHA); and, 2) a construction worker in the potentially developable area.
 If the zoning of the Site is modified to exclude residential development, or if use restrictions prohibit future residential development, this exposure scenario is no longer relevant.

+Current and Future Use of the GSNWR Wilderness Area Scenarios

+Although the BHHRA did not evaluate current and future recreational use scenarios for the GSNWR Wilderness Area, the risk to recreational users would be similar to the risk to adult and adolescent trespassers to the extent recreational users experience a similar level of exposure.
+The reasonable maximum exposure for trespassers in the BHHRA assumes that a trespasser traverses the Site five days per week on average during the summer and three days per week during the spring and fall, and wades in the on-site ponds one day per month during warm weather (i.e., May through September), which is a total of 84 days per year.

 3.1.2 BHHRA Results